 You can also register for a Zero Waste Kitchen Challenge Workshop on Thursday 8 February 2018 09:30 – 13:00

 If you’re not one of those first 56 households to sign up or don’t live in a Discovery Community area, don’t worry, you can take the Norfolk Food Waste Challenge which also includes measuring your food waste and receiving tips and advice about making food last longer.

 Food Saver Events

 Want to learn more, offer your support or just be inspired?

 Between now and Spring 2018, a number of events will be held where you can come and meet the people behind the Sainsbury’s Discovery Communities, share your top tips about how to reduce your food waste and test your food knowledge.

-Watton & Carbrooke’s first Food Saver Event took place on Wednesday 1 November at the Wayland Partnership.
-We will be popping up at other places and events in the coming months, so make sure you check back to find out where in Watton & Carbrooke we’ll be, so you can:
+We will be popping up at other places and events in the coming months, so make sure you check back to find out where in Gorleston MESH we’ll be, so you can to: